 - 3 cloves garlic minced

-- 2 tbsp oil neutral tasting oil such as canola or sunflower
+- 2 tablespoon oil neutral tasting oil such as canola or sunflower

-- 1 tbsp shaoxing wine substitute: dry sherry
+- 1 tablespoon shaoxing wine substitute: dry sherry

 - 1 cup cold water